bnossum/midgetv/README.md

 - Emacs if you want to modify the code easily (for Verilog-Mode)
 - A toolchain for FPGA compilation and upload, for example:
   - iCEcube2 from Lattice
-  - A toolchain based on the eminent icestorm project, such as: yosys/arachne-pnr/icepack
+  - A toolchain based on the cery impressive icestorm project, such as: yosys/arachne-pnr/icepack

 All my work is done under Linux.